ryanphuang/panorama/README.md

 `$ hview-server -config hs.cfg`

+## Using the log monitor tool to participate in deep health reporting
+For example, to use the ZooKeeper plugin of the logtail tool, run `$ hview-logtail -stale=-1 -server pano0:6688 -log ~/software/zookeeper/zookeeper.out zookeeper --ensemble ~/software/zookeeper/conf/zoo.cfg  --filter conf/zoo_filter.json`

-## Starting deep health client
+## Querying or reporting using deep health client

+### Submit a health report
-To start an interactive deep health client, run
+To start deep health client in an interactive mode, run

 `$ hview-client pano0:6688`